This webpage is being regularly updated. On this page you will find information about:

 1. Key messages for everyone.

-2. Links to Frequently Asked Questions, and other sources of information.
+2. Links to Frequently Asked Questions, 'fact check' about vaccines, and other sources of information.

 3. Details of vaccination scams to look out for.

 4. Details of the roll-out of the vaccination.
 This includes information on GP sites, hospital hubs, large vaccination centres, and roving vaccination services.

 5. Priority groups identified for vaccination.
 Information on Care Homes.

 6. Help travelling to your appointment.
 What to expect at your appointment, and how you will be contacted.